shahmoradi-web/shahmoradi-web/README.md

     self.Hoby = Hoby

 PersoalInformation(
-university = "Student of Computer Sient in University" Tecnology = "I have intermediate knowledge of Python and Django framework.
+university = "Student of Computer science in University" Tecnology = "I have intermediate knowledge of Python and Django framework.
 I have relative proficiency in HTML and CSS.
 I have worked with Git and GitFlow."
 Learning = "I am learning Docker."
 Hoby = "Coding and Diriking Cofe"